faridcher/ml-course/README.md

 Note that you don't have to do anything with what is mentioned above, just be informed.

 ## Submission
-After completing each assignment, `source` the `submit.r` and type `submit()` in the R console.
+After completing each assignment, `source("submit.r")`  and then `submit()` in your R console.

 I submitted the solutions to Coursera for testing and the scores were 100%.
-Please report any problem with submission.
+Please report any problem with submission here.

 ## Topics covered in the course and assignments
 1. Linear regression, cost function and normalization